 - Temperature: 70-80 degrees Fahrenheit

 While Cory Cats can withstand a fairly wide range of water conditions, it’s imperative to stay consistent once you’ve established your tank’s parameters.
+They even help keep the tank clean by finding uneaten food along the bottom.

 - Julii: True Juliis are somewhat rare, but False Juliis abound – and most of us really can’t tell the difference.
 Everyone loves the intricate maze-like patterns on their bodies.